 Our desire behind the Kafkamachine project is mainly to experiment and study a possible organization for coming communities at a moment when such a project seems totally impossible.
 We wish to produce becomings that would summon a people with whom minor organization connects.
-Kafka machine is a metamodel, without any messianic politics.
+Kafka machine is a metamodel.

 The starting point is the project plan Guattari wrote during the 1980s (and only recently published under the title Projet pour un film de Kafka) to use it as a tool: we use the project organization and production method outlined in the plan as a general backbone and coordinating device for the project.
 Yet Guattari’s visualizations and directions concerning the actual scenes need to be rethought starting from our own premises, problems, hopes, fears and existential territories, our precarious life at the mercy of arbitrary power.